PureMVC/puremvc-cf-standard-framework/readme.txt

 	You should see the folders listed below under site root.

 	cfcdoc - API Documentation
-	HelloWorld - Example application which returns message after user selects "Submit" button.
-	LoginApp - Example application which demonstrates one possible way to implement a login process with PureMVC_CF. org - Framework classes.
+	org - Framework classes.
 	test - Framework Unit Test classes.